-The major factors attributing towards the top and emerging biofuel market growth are the retrieval of these from biological processes and low-cost production process using any of oil-rich crops such as oil palm, sunflower, and soy.
+The major factors attributing towards the top and emerging biofuel market growth are the retrieval of these from biological processes and low-cost production processes using any of oil-rich crops such as oil palm, sunflower, and soy.
 These plants are found naturally in all the zones across the globe, thus, making biofuels the most environment-friendly energy to use.

-The increasing usage of diesel engines is projected to fuel the market growth owing to the benefits associated with them such as renewable energy source, unlike petroleum based diesel, and less amount of pollution.
+The increasing usage of diesel engines is projected to fuel the market growth owing to the benefits associated with them such as renewable energy source, unlike petroleum-based diesel, and less amount of pollution.
 Other advantages are easy blending with other energy resources and oil, increased the efficiency of engines, and the less amount of sulfur content in 100% biodiesel which are anticipated to extend the life of catalytic converters.

-The top and emerging biofuel market are segmented by feedstock into first generation feedstock, second generation feedstock and third generation feedstock.
-The first generation feedstock are regular biomass (oil bearing feedstock, starch, and sugar), second generation feedstock are cellulosic and third generation feedstock are algae.
-The application area of this market includes automobile and transportation industry.
-The increasing demand for commercial and passenger vehicles is expected to drive the market growth.
+The top and emerging biofuel market are segmented by feedstock into first-generation feedstock, second-generation feedstock and third-generation feedstock.
+The first generation feedstock is regular biomass (oil-bearing feedstock, starch, and sugar), second-generation feedstock are cellulosic and third-generation feedstock are algae.
+The application area of this market includes the automobile and transportation industry.
+The increasing demand for commercial and passenger vehicles is expected to drive the top and emerging biofuels market growth.
 Also, the use of biofuels in the aviation sector is projected to act as an opportunity for the market.

-The major vendors in this industry are Aceites Manuelita S.A, Abengoa Bioenergy, Bajaj Hindustan Ltd., Archer Daniels Midland Company, Beckons Industries Ltd., BlueFire Ethanol Fuels Inc., Imperium Renewables, Inc. and Renewable Energy Group Inc. Other vendors include Bangchak Petroleum Public Company Ltd., Solazyme Inc., Edmonton, and Cosan S.A.
+The major vendors in this industry are Aceites Manuelita S.A, Abengoa Bioenergy, Bajaj Hindustan Ltd., Archer Daniels Midland Company, Beckons Industries Ltd., BlueFire Ethanol Fuels Inc., Imperium Renewables, Inc., and Renewable Energy Group Inc. Other vendors include Bangchak Petroleum Public Company Ltd., Solazyme Inc., Edmonton, and Cosan S.A.
 Industria E Comrcio

-Most of the companies are entering into agreements and collaborations so as to cater the potential market need in the developing economies.
+Most of the companies are entering into agreements and collaborations to cater the potential market need in the developing economies.
 Also, robust product pipeline in this field is expected to spur the usage of top and emerging biofuels over the decade.

-In February 2016, Renewable Energy Group Inc. (Biofuel producer in U.S) has signed an agreement with Sanimax Energy, which is a U.S based company for acquiring its 20 million gallon nameplate capacity biodiesel refinery.
+In February 2016, Renewable Energy Group Inc. (Biofuel producer in U.S.) has signed an agreement with Sanimax Energy, which is a U.S based company for acquiring its 20 million gallon nameplate capacity biodiesel refinery.
 In March 2016, Canada-based company, Edmonton, announced its plans to produce a new kind of biodiesel, commercially, which would be capable of replacing diesel completely at a lower cost than existing renewable fuels.